mariarudushibd/sheikh-desktop/README.md

 # sheikh-desktop
-Desktop Sandbox for LLMs.
+Sheikh Desktop Sandbox for LLMs.
 E2B Sandbox with desktop graphical environment that you can connect to any LLM for secure computer use.